 The first stop on our list, Briar Rose Chophouse & Saloon, has been serving Breckenridge for decades.
 This steakhouse, which is only open for dinner, is perfect for those who want to enjoy some fine dining in a formal dining room setting at the end of a busy day.

-Briar Rose’s simple but very complete menu includes everything you’re looking for in a chophouse.
-Try delectable starters like steak tartare, escargot, and bacon-wrapped scallops, and then choose from any one of five crisp salads.
-For your main, you can expect perfectly prepared, Certified USDA all-natural Black Angus steaks that have been aged twenty-eight days.
+Briar Rose’s simple but complete menu includes everything you’re looking for in a chophouse.
+Try delectable starters like steak tartare, escargot, and bacon-wrapped scallops, and then choose from five crisp salads.
+For your main, you can expect perfectly prepared, Certified USDA all-natural Black Angus steaks aged twenty-eight days.

 If you’d prefer prime rib, pork chops, or lamb chops, they have those too, of course, or you can opt for cervena elk medallions, all-natural Colorado chicken, Rocky Mountain trout, or the fish of the day.
 Top it all off with Briar Rose’s house-made sauces and family-style sides.